Sonic Blast Man

-is a video game franchise by Taito starring the titular superhero, Sonic Blastman.
-The game originally started as an arcade video game in 1990, but eventually made its way to the SNES in 1992, with much different gameplay.
+is a 1990 arcade video game by Taito starring the titular superhero, Sonic Blastman.
+A SNES adaptation appeared in 1992, with much different gameplay.
 Both versions received a sequel.

 Arcade version

-The arcade version consists of hitting the enemies and targets.
-In order to win, each target has a set number of tons of resistance.
-Once they are depleted, they will be defeated.
-To hit the target, the game features a pair of gloves and a mechanical punch pad that rises when it is time to attack.
+The arcade version involves striking enemies and targets, each of which has a set number of tons of resistance.
+Once this resistance is depleted, the target is defeated.
+The game features a pair of gloves, and a mechanical punch pad that rises when it is time to attack.
 The player must wear the gloves and punch the pad strongly enough to deal damage.
 Only three hits are allowed.

 The game features five stages.
 Within each stage, there are fairly typical scenarios that most super heroes encounter.
 Each level is progressive in terms of difficulty.